Lordbooker/linux-g13-driver/README.md

 * **the easy way**

     If you have set the UDEV Rules, put the folder with the GUI-App and the driver wherever u want and put the driver to your "Autostart"-Options of your distro.
     With your next logon, you will see a new tray-icon.
 Now you can open the config tool via tray-icon.

 * **else open a command prompt go to the directory where you build the driver**

     ```bash
-    ./G13-Linux-Driver
+    cd ~/.g13
+    ./Linux-G13-Driver
     ```

     or with rightclick on the file in your file-explorer.